Creating an Outdoor Room: Function, Form and Fun

 Light up the Night

 While shade is important on sultry summer days, don’t forget the need for a bit of lighting on those starry nights.
 There are plenty of glamorous outdoor chandeliers and high-tech garden lighting options available if you’re interested, but you don’t have to break the bank here.
 Budget-friendly options like twinkle and strand lights provide a romantic, bohemian feel.
 Simple tiki torches from the garden center can also add a bit of brightness to the night (and possibly repel mosquitos, to boot).
 Outdoor chandeliers don’t have to be hard-wired; some of the most enchanting pieces feature candles arranged in everything from antique wrought iron to mason jars and reclaimed wood.
 A funky old chandelier from an antique or thrift store can be easily repurposed for a unique feature.
-For exotic, Old World glamour, hang a cluster of Moroccan lanterns at varying heights from a beam or tree branch.
+For exotic, Old World glamour, hang a cluster of Moroccan lanterns, similar to that trendy Moroccan Lamp online, at varying heights from a beam or tree branch.
 They come in an array of shapes and colors, and those with pierced metal housings will cast gentle, intricate patterns on nearby surroundings.
 There are also tabletop versions of such lanterns, as well as more traditional options like hurricane lanterns framed in metal, rattan, or even rope, which convey a clean, modern feel.

 Remember that, while light is useful, there can also be too much of a good thing.
 You want a soft glow rather than a deer-in-the-headlights ambiance, so eye-level lighting that has some sort of shade, or a frosted or colored housing, is always a good choice.
 Using a low-intensity option, such as a small votive or battery-operated candle, is easy and inexpensive.
 Don’t forget that solar lights are hard to beat for convenience, and come in more options than ever before.
 You can use solar spotlights at the corners of your outdoor room or pointed up at nearby foliage, which will provide pleasing ambient illumination as well as highlight the features of your space.
+Solar equipment is great for your home since you’ll save a lot of money on your electricity bill.
+You can save even more with a commercial solar panel installation for your home.
+You can also visit https://www.conserve-energy-future.com/power-home-with-clean-energy.php to learn about the many ways you can power your home with clean energy.

 Focal Points and Fun Extras

 So you’ve got all the essentials for an outdoor room—what can you do to take it to the next level?
 For many outdoor spaces, a fire feature is the natural focal point.
 A wood-burning fire pit, whether built-in or simply a large metal bowl, is affordable and fun.
 Installing a gas fire pit costs more, but offers smoke-free fire at the flick of a switch.
 Fire pit tables are popular and chic, and do double duty for holding food and drinks.
 Outdoor fireplaces are a welcoming accent to patios, and can also be wood-burning or gas.
 Some even have built-in pizza ovens or TVs—definitely a “wow” factor!
 A ceiling fan is a nice extra if your arrangement allows for it, both for the cooling breezes and for keeping flying bugs at bay.
-A water feature, such as a small pond or fountain, is relaxing and also good for providing white noise where needed.
+A water feature, such as a pond installation or a fountain, is relaxing and also good for providing white noise where needed.

 Finally, don’t forget about purely decorative touches.